The Golden Hits of Billy Eckstine

 The Golden Hits of Billy Eckstine is a 1963 studio album by the American singer Billy Eckstine.
 It was arranged by Billy Byers, conducted by Bobby Tucker, and produced by Quincy Jones.

 Reception

+Ron Wynn of AllMusic, with a 3/5-star rating, remarked, "Decent anthology featuring Billy Eckstine pop tracks from the '50s to the '70s.
+These are largely romantic ballads, some standards, but are neither his most jazz-inflected material, nor his most ambitious.
+It's a good introductory package."

-The Negro Digest positively reviewed the album in their September 1963 issue describing it as "a superb album altogether" and that the liner notes of the album were "understated" in their description of Eckstine as "luxurious" and having a "strong sensual undercurrent".
+Negro Digest positively reviewed the album in their September 1963 issue describing it as "a superb album altogether" and that the liner notes of the album were "understated" in their description of Eckstine as "luxurious" and having a "strong sensual undercurrent".
 The Negro Digest also wondered if Eckstine ever "sang this well at the height of his popularity" from 1948 to 1953.